h5py/h5py/docs/high/dataset.rst

     >>> obj.attrs["EmptyAttr"]
     h5py.Empty(dtype="f")

-Empty datasets can be created by either by defining a ``dtype`` but no ``shape`` in ``create_dataset``::
+Empty datasets can be created either by defining a ``dtype`` but no ``shape`` in ``create_dataset``::

     >>> grp.create_dataset("EmptyDataset", dtype="f")